The celebrated Italian artist explores Corcoran’s markets in a new series of drawings that capture the moment with wit, optimism, and street smarts.

-The impish 40 year old, who draws raves for his relentlessly clever contributions to Vanity Fair, GQ, The New Yorker, and others, has interpreted the Corcoran personality in a series of smart spot illustrations, the first of which debut today on Corcoran’s social media channels.
-And like the magazine and advertising work that earns him accolades, Massoni’s Corcoran drawings capture the moment with wry wit, optimism, and cheeky street smarts.
+The impish 42-year-old, who draws raves for his relentlessly clever contributions to Vanity Fair, GQ, The New Yorker, and others, started interpreting the Corcoran personality in a series of smart spot illustrations back in 2018.
+When the company inaugurated its franchise business last year, Massoni was right there, creating fresh illustrations for each new affiliate.
+And like the magazine and advertising work that has earned him accolades, Massoni’s Corcoran drawings capture the moment with wry wit, optimism, and cheeky street smarts.

 “Simone’s work shares the spirit of Corcoran in so many ways.
 It’s colorful, playful, but sharp,” says Christina Chuo, Corcoran’s Senior Creative Director.
 “His style complements our brand perfectly.”